rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

 Connecting the cables for the line follower and rangefinder (6:55)
 ------------------------------------------------------------------
-The cables from the reflectance sensor (line follower) and the rangefinder are connected to the connectors on the controller board.
+The cables from the reflectance sensor (line follower) and the rangefinder are connected to the connectors on the Breakout headers.
 Notice that there are labels on the board for each of these cables to help you get them into the right connectors.
 The line follower cable goes into the connector labeled Line and the rangefinder goes into the connector labeled Range.
 It is a good idea to put a small loop in the wire that can be tucked into the chassis